 …

-21.9 Ancillary Goods and Services
+21.9 Other Support Goods and Services

-Goods and services related to an individual's acquired brain injury, which are not therapy services and are not delivered as part of ESBI nonresidential or residential services, are considered ancillary.
+Goods and services related to an individual's acquired brain injury, which are not therapy services and are not delivered as part of ESBI nonresidential or residential services, are considered to be supports of ESBI services.
 The provider must submit an IPP that identifies the goods and services needed for the customer to obtain a service authorization from the VR counselor.

 The IPP must include: